levantini4n/0xkiber/README.md

 - `basic-port-scanning.tex`: 400mm height
 - `aggressive-scan.tex`: Custom height

-These documents are included in the main document for a complete reference, and that's why Hyperlinks to them are unfortunately broken (clickable, but they don't lead you directly to the subsection).
+These documents are included in the main document for a complete reference, and that's why Hyperlinks to them are unfortunately broken (clickable, but they don't lead you directly to the clicked subsection).

 ---